asmasonomics/asmasonomics.github.io/courses/2024-04_Linux_onboarding.markdown

 permalink: /courses/MasonLab_Linux_onboarding
 ---

-## Linux introductory guide for the Mason Lab
 <p align="justify">
 Welcome to the group!<br/><br/>
 Much of your work in the lab will involve using the University's high performance computing infrastructure: Viking2.
 The is a Linux system.
 You may be familiar with Linux already.
 If so, this page should just be a series of signposts for you.
 If not, you get signposts to training as well.